git-cola/git-cola/README.md

 # git-cola: The highly caffeinated git GUI

-## git-cola is a sleek and powerful git GUI
+    git-cola is a powerful git GUI with a slick and intuitive user interface.

     Copyright (C) 2007-2012, David Aguilar and contributors